Machine-Learning Force Fields Reveal Shallow Electronic States on Dynamic Halide Perovskite Surfaces

 Fig.~\ref{fig:2}c reports probability densities of apical Pb-Br bond distances along the direction of the surface normal, $d_\mathrm{Pb-Br}^\mathrm{apical}$, recorded in 8333 snapshots across \SI{50}{ps} of a MLFF run at $T=\SI{298}{\kelvin}$.
 The distribution for the bulk region in the slab peaks close to the maximum value of bulk \ch{CsPbBr3} at \SI{3.02}{\angstrom}, confirming the validity of our approach.
 A previous study reported that the atomic dynamics on surfaces of the related \ch{MAPbI3} material differ from that of the bulk~\cite{database_48_Lodeiro2020-ok}.
 Leveraging ML-accelerated simulations with larger cells, our work provides statistically robust atomic-scale details of surface dynamics.
 For the surface region, we observe a density profile that deviates significantly from that of the bulk region, exhibiting three distinct features: the peak at \SI{2.92}{\angstrom} corresponds to compressed Pb--Br bonds in the outermost part of the surface, oriented toward the vacuum.
 In contrast, the peak at \SI{3.09}{\angstrom} reflects extended Pb--Br bonds just beneath this outermost layer, marking the transition into the bulk.
 Finally, the third feature, peaking at \SI{3.03}{\angstrom}, represents Pb--Br bonds in the subsequent layer, where the bond lengths have already relaxed to the bulk value.
 While these results demonstrate that atomic dynamics in the surface region differ significantly from those in the bulk, they also show that dynamic surface-induced disruptions quickly diminish within less than \SI{1}{\nm} away from the surface into the material.

 In light of the significant surface-induced structural perturbations, we now investigate their influence on electronic surface states in \ch{CsPbBr3}.
 We sampled 312 structures from the equilibrated MLFF trajectory at equidistant intervals of \SI{96}{fs}, allowing a statistical exploration of the electronic structure at $T=\SI{298}{\kelvin}$ through self-consistent DFT calculations.
+We emphasize the importance of following a statistical approach: a focus on average electronic quantities can miss effects due to tails which can dominate recombination processes, and a focus on average structures misses the effect of thermally-stimulated atomic motions.
+Our analysis is rooted in determining the localization of electronic states and identifies surface states as being predominantly localized in the surface region of the slab (see Methods).
 We find a large number of surface states in many of the extracted snapshots, which can contain up to several dozens of electronic states concentrated in the surface region of the $4\times4$ supercell we employ (see SI).
 The specific shape of the calculated probability density is reminiscent of a ``U-shaped'' distribution of surface states that are predominantly shallow (see Fig.~\ref{fig:3}a)~\cite{Flietner_1974}.
 This is remarkable because such a shape is indicative of well-passivated semiconductor surfaces~\cite{Allen_Gobeli_1962, Yamagishi_1968, Lam_1973,Flietner_1974, Angermann_Dittrich_Flietner_1994, Kronik_Shapira_1999}, yet strained and dangling covalent bonds in \ch{CsPbBr3} were explicitly present in our calculations and no passivation was applied.
 Specifically, almost 70\% of all recorded surface-state energies are within \SI{0.2}{eV} or ${\approx}8k_\text{B}T$ from the valence-band edge.